Geotab/curve/README.md

 ![alt text](images/step5.png "Final data")

-## Distance measurment methods
+## Distance measurement methods
 In the previous example a distance is calculated between the point which is considered and the line drawn from the first to last point.
 There are different methods of calculating this distance, and they each have pros and cons.
-The two methods used in our library are _vertical_ and _perpepndicular_ distance.
+The two methods used in our library are _vertical_ and _perpendicular_ distance.

 ### Vertical distance
 Vertical distance is a straight line up or down from the point that is considered to the line between the points already saved.
 The advantage of calculating the distance in this way is that the units of the distance will be the same units as the data which is collected.
 Making the results are easier to interpret and it can be easy to know what error is introduced by using the curve logic, instead of keeping all the points.